 I'm a PhD candidate in Business Economics at Harvard.

-In tension with the standard assumption that individuals understand how to act on their beliefs about economic quantities, research measuring subjective beliefs has found that the relationship between beliefs and behavior is often quantitatively weak and that correcting beliefs often fails to meaningfully change behavior.
-This paper assesses one explanation for these findings: that individuals may be uncertain over how to incorporate beliefs about a quantity into their decision-making.
-I develop a theoretical framework demonstrating how uncertainty over the belief-action map attenuates the relationship between beliefs and actions, weakens behavioral responses to information, and reduces incentives to learn about the quantity.
-In an experiment, I test these predictions by eliciting subjects’ uncertainty over the belief-action map and experimentally manipulating this uncertainty.
-I find support for all three predictions: uncertainty over the belief-action map attenuates the relationship between return expectations and portfolio allocations, weakens the behavioral response to information about returns, and reduces demand for this information.
+While a large literature documents that subjective expectations predict many economic decisions, the quantitative magnitude of these relationships is often attenuated relative to theoretical predictions.
+This paper assesses one explanation for these findings: individuals may be uncertain over how to incorporate beliefs about a quantity into their decision-making.
+I develop a model formalizing how uncertainty over the belief-action map attenuates the relationship between beliefs and actions, weakens behavioral responses to information, and reduces incentives to learn about the quantity.
+I experimentally test these predictions by eliciting subjects’ uncertainty over the belief-action map and manipulating this uncertainty.
+I find support for all three predictions: in an investment experiment, uncertainty over the belief-action map attenuates the relationship between return expectations and portfolio allocations, weakens the behavioral response to information about returns, and reduces demand for this information.
+I further show that an intervention designed to reduce this uncertainty increases subjects' responsiveness to their beliefs, and that uncertainty over the mapping weakens the transmission of beliefs to behavior in three additional choice domains.

 When faced with decision-relevant information, decision-makers are often exposed to a multiplicity of different models, or accounts of how information should be interpreted.
 This paper proposes a theory of model selection — an account of what models decision-makers find compelling, and ultimately adopt — based on the insight that individuals seek decisive models that provide clear guidance regarding the best course of action.
 The decisiveness criterion is characterized by a demand for extreme models, which generates inferential biases such as overprecision and confirmation bias, but predicts meaningful bounds on the extent of these biases.
 The dependence of the decisiveness criterion on the decision-maker’s objectives can produce documented patterns of preference reversals, rationalize seemingly contradictory patterns of inferential attribution errors, and generate novel predictions as to how belief polarization can arise along heterogeneity in decision-makers’ objectives.
 I discuss applications of the theory to financial decision-making, the provision of expert advice, and social learning through the exchange of models.